Written by Lily Evans

 Ever since I found out about what a gynecologist does, I’ve dreaded putting my legs in those goddamned stirrups.
 When she said it was time, my heels timidly met the janky cushions.
 The doctor asked me to scoot my butt all the way to the bottom of the bench.
 I hated this position more than I could possibly put into words.
 The entire time, I couldn’t stop thinking to myself, I really hope she’s not staring at my butthole… She probably wasn’t but being exposed like that to a stranger is horrific.
 But this was just the beginning of being uncomfortable…

 Next, I discovered what a speculum feels like.
 A speculum is a metal or plastic tool that looks like a duck’s bill with a handle.
 It is inserted into the vagina and literally cranked open so the doctor can see inside of you.
 At first, it is bitterly cold.
 Once it is all the way in, it feels like a lot of pressure as the doctor cranks it open.
 It didn’t hurt, but it was very weird.
-I immediately started reaching for Taylor to hold my hand.
+I immediately started reaching for my partner to hold my hand.
 The sensation was nothing like a penis, maybe because penises aren’t cold, hard, and metal.

 When the speculum was in place, she cleaned my cervix with Betadine.
 This was super quick and it didn’t hurt; it just felt like when you have an itch and can’t scratch it.

 She then inserted a tool called a “sound” through my cervix into my uterus to measure it.
 They do this because doctors typically will not insert an IUD into a uterus that is smaller than six centimeters.
 Fun fact: my uterus is about seven centimeters deep!
 This is about the size of an adult woman’s pinkie finger.
 The sound is where the real pain began.
 I freak out when my cervix barely gets bumped during sex, so having something shoved through it was unpleasant to say the least.
 This was quick but caused some pretty good cramping, the kind you get when your period is showing its full wrath.
 At this point, I was in a lot of pain.
-Taylor was holding my hand and trying to distract me.
+My partner was holding my hand and trying to distract me.
 He claims that he asked me a question about Christmas, but all I remember was my head writhing around while making sure not to move from my chest down.

 After my uterus had been measured, the doctor stabilized my cervix with some sort of medical clamp.
 This made me nearly jump out of my skin in pain!
 When I had been doing my research before making the decision, one woman said that having her cervix stabilized felt like her butt was falling off.
 After actually going through it, I can completely agree with her; it felt like my butt was falling off.
 The best way I can describe this to someone who hasn’t been through the process is that it feels like a lot of pressure internally below your belly button and in your rectum.
 So.
 Strange.

 And, for the main event, she inserted the IUD into my uterus.
 It felt about the same as the sound, but it lasted longer because she had to wait for the arms of the device to unfold.
 I accidentally yelled “fuggers” at this point.
 I meant to say, “fuckers,” obviously, but pain makes you do weird things.
 After the IUD was placed, she withdrew the speculum (which felt amazing to have taken out of me) and the ordeal was over.
 But I was still in a substantial amount of pain.
 I remember just lying there telling myself not to cry.
 The doctor said she would see me in a six weeks for a follow-up and that the nurse would be in with some water and Ibuprofen (finally, some Ibuprofen!!!).
 I was instructed to lay on the exam table until then.
 As soon as she left, I began crying.
 It wasn’t because of the pain, but because the stress of the whole event was over and I could get past being nervous.
-Taylor comforted me and said I did an amazing job.
+My partner comforted me and said I did an amazing job.
 I just laid there, but I agree, I did an amazing job!

-When the nurse came back in, Taylor helped me sit up so I could take a drink.
+When the nurse came back in, my partner helped me sit up so I could take a drink.
 I felt very dizzy so he and the nurse agreed that I should lay there for a few more minutes until I was better.
 I was sort of out of it for the next few hours.
 But since it was Black Friday, we went to Best Buy because we had been eying a Mario Kart Nintendo Switch bundle.
 No IUD could keep me from Mario Kart!
 I felt like I was in a fog.
-When we got back to Taylor’s house, I took a nap for a few hours and felt a bit better when I woke up.
+When we got back to his house, I took a nap for a few hours and felt a bit better when I woke up.
 For the next two weeks, I had excruciating cramps on and off accompanied by constant spotting.
 To be honest, I was pretty unhappy.
 However, after a month, I stopped getting my period.
 Unlike with the birth control pill, your body still ovulates with an IUD.
 In my case, I still get mild period symptoms (light cramps, sore breasts), but they are nowhere near as hellacious as they were pre-IUD.

 As I write this, I have been two months period-free and it is incredible.
 Although the insertion process FUCKING SUCKED, I am now 100% team IUD.
 To anyone who is unsure if they want one, I would recommend you go in for a consultation with an OB/GYN so they can help you weigh through the pros and cons for your unique situation.
 Obviously, birth control is not a one-size-fits-all deal, so do your research and be sure to actually consider if getting an IUD is the right option for you.